gilja/instruments_fourier_analysis/README.md

 ## Adding custom audio samples

-Once the directory structure had been created, you are ready for introducing your own audio samples.
+Once the directory structure has been created, you are ready to introduce your audio samples.
 It is recommended that the naming convention is followed [instrument_name]-[note]_[16_bit.wav].
-Some examples are shown bellow:
+Some examples are shown below:

 - sax-alto-c5_16_bit.wav
 - oboe-c4_16_bit.wav
 - cello-c3_16_bit.wav

->**Important**: It is absolutely crucial that audio files are in WAV format with .wav extension.
+>**Important**: It is absolutely crucial that audio files are in WAV format with a .wav extension.

 >**MacOS users**: Make sure that there is no .DS_Store in the ```data/instrument_samples``` directory.
 Any non-WAV file in this directory will trigger the exception that will prevent the execution of the code.